List of people who have walked across Australia: Terra Roam

-On 2 May 2018, Terra Roam became the first non-binary adventurer to walk 17,200km solo unsupported around Australia.
+On 2 May 2018, Terra Roam became the first non-binary adventurer to walk 17,200 km solo unsupported around Australia.
 It took 4 years in sections divided between seasons and injuries.
 The first section was a 1,250 km "warm up" lap around Tasmania carrying a backpack.
 The following 3 sections Roam pushed a custom built barrow they designed and named Dory, with a carrying capacity of 200L for the outback.
 When Roam reached the east coast they switched back to a backpack for the remaining distance to get away from roads and take the scenic tracks and paths through national parks, state forests and beaches.
 Not all their breaks were planned, when a truck driver tried running them down from behind on the Barkly Highway they took time off to recover from the trauma and adjusted their route to leave that region.
 When injuries to their feet and pelvic imbalance were beginning to cause blackouts they took a 6-month break for rehabilitation and after a fall broke and dislocated their ankle only 900km from completing their lap they were forced to take another 6 months off.
-Longest walking day was 67km, outback average was 45km/day, east coast average was 20km/day.
-20 pairs of shoes including 5 pairs of thongs for 2,500km because they couldn't afford shoes.
+Longest walking day was 67 km, outback average was 45 km/day, east coast average was 20 km/day.
+20 pairs of shoes including 5 pairs of thongs for 2,500 km because they couldn't afford shoes.
 Hottest day was 45'C, coldest night was −5'C, most water drunk in one day was 10L.
 Roam walked through 2 cyclones, 2 floods, an earthquake, fires, fly plague, heatwaves and a blizzard, faced death threats from a stalker, fought off a wild dog attack and survived attempted murder.